Skip to content

 Group Health Insurance Options Available at 100 Employees

 Employers with 100 employees typically qualify for the full spectrum of group health insurance funding options.
-Fully insured plans remain available, but they are often the most expensive long-term choice due to built-in carrier margins and conservative pricing assumptions.
+Fully insured plans remain available, but they are often the most expensive long-term choice because carrier margins and conservative pricing assumptions are built into the premium.
+Fully insured is still a fit for some organizations—especially those that prioritize administrative simplicity above all else—but it is rarely the best structure for employers seeking cost control and transparency.

 Level-Funded Group Health Insurance for 100 Employees